otenim/Numpy-ELM/README.md

 ## Usage

-Here, we show how to train a OS-ELM module and predict on it.
+Here, we show how to train an ELM model and predict on it.
 For the sake of simplicity, we assume to train the model on MNIST, a hand-written digits dataset.